FelixAugenstein/cloud-pak-for-data-tutorial/README.md

 ![Create Dashboard](readme_images/create-dashboard.png)

-4. On the next page, select the Freeform template.
+4. On the next page, select the Tabbed Freeform (empty) template.
 5. Keep the default setting that creates a Tabbed dashboard.
 6. Click OK to create an empty freeform dashboard with a single Tab.

 To add a data connection:

-1. Click the Add a source button (the + icon) in the upper-left part of the page:
+1. Click the Add a source button (the + icon) in the upper-left part of the page under selected sources:

 ![Add Source](readme_images/add-source.png)

 2. Go to Data Assets and select your customer-churn-analysis.csv file as a data source.
 3. Back in the dashboard, select the newly imported data source.
 4. Preview the data source by clicking the table icon on the lower-right of the panel.
+(Note: This feature is not available anymore)

 ![Preview Table](readme_images/preview-table.png)